Honors Program Guide

 Honors Thesis Advisor

 When choosing your honors thesis advisor, speak to faculty members who would be suitable for your project, keeping in mind that your thesis advisor should be in residence both semesters.
+The thesis advisor does not have to be the major advisor.
 You can consult the Director of Honors about appropriate advisors.

 Most working relationships between honors candidates and their thesis advisors go well, and the learning is genial, exciting, and mutual.
 Many students recall their tutorial as a highlight of their Cornell experience, and professors, too, typically enjoy working with intellectually engaged students on a developing thesis.
 But if you realize that the shape your topic is taking calls on a different kind of expertise from the one represented by your thesis advisor, it is possible to change your advisors.
 Consult the Director of Honors for advice.